mtpali/exclave/README.md

   - The license of https://github.com/apernet/hysteria applies to `libhysteria2.so` in Hysteria 2 plugin.
   - The license of https://github.com/juicity/juicity applies to `libjuicity.so` in Juicity plugin.
   - The license of https://github.com/txthinking/brook applies to`libbrook.so` in Brook plugin.
+  - The license of https://github.com/Itsusinn/tuic applies to`libtuic5.so` in TUIC v5 plugin.
 - `geosite.dat` and `geoip.dat` in Exclave are data files downloaded from source and bundled directly.
 They are not part of the code.
   - The license of https://github.com/v2fly/domain-list-community applies to `geosite.dat` in Exclave.
   - The license of https://github.com/v2fly/geoip applies to `geoip.dat` in Exclave.